Berkeley family: Bruton branch

-This descends from Sir Maurice Berkeley (by 1514–81), a politician who rose rapidly in the Tudor court.
+The Bruton branch descends from Maurice Berkeley (by 1514–1581), a politician who rose rapidly in the Tudor court.
 He came from the Berkeleys of Stoke Gifford, a cadet branch of the main Berkeley family, as a descendant of Sir Maurice de Berkeley (14th century), younger son of Maurice de Berkeley, 2nd Baron Berkeley.
 This Sir Maurice, before being killed at the Siege of Calais in 1347, had acquired Stoke Gifford in 1337, and founded the line of Berkeley of Stoke Gifford.

 By now a remote cousin of the main line, in his career the Tudor Sir Maurice's initial advantage was his mother's second marriage to Sir John FitzJames, Lord Chief Justice of the King's Bench, 1526–1539.
 By 1538 this had brought him into the household of Thomas Cromwell, from which he passed into the royal household by 1539.
 He built a house on the site of Bruton Priory, a spoil of the Dissolution of the Monasteries, incorporating some of the buildings, but this was demolished in 1786.
 His "Bruton branch" of the family produced a number of notable figures until the 18th century, including five Barons Berkeley of Stratton (extinct in 1773), and four Viscount Fitzhardinges (extinct in 1712), as well as William Berkeley, Governor of Virginia.
 Berkeley Square in London derives its name from this branch.
+One of the most distinguished members of the family was Elizabeth, Princess Berkeley, the only daughter of Augustus Berkeley, 4th Earl of Berkeley by his wife, Elizabeth Drax, widow of William Craven, 6th Baron Craven and morganatic wife of Alexander, Margrave of Brandenburg-Ansbach, brother of Queen Caroline.